-Adjusted operating profit and adjusted diluted earnings per share for fiscal 2014 exclude the benefit of a \$0.2 million favorable adjustment to the special charge recorded in the prior year and exclude the impact of \$5.8 million, or \$0.08 diluted earnings per share, of pre-tax fraud-related recoveries received in the current fiscal year that partially offset the \$8.1 million pre-tax loss incurred in the prior year as a result of fraud perpetrated at a freight payment and audit service firm formerly retained by the Company.
-Adjusted operating profit and adjusted diluted earnings per share for fiscal 2013 exclude the impact of an \$8.5 million, or \$0.12 diluted earnings per share, pre-tax special charge related to streamlining activities, \$8.4 million, or \$0.12 diluted earnings per share, of temporary manufacturing inefficiencies related to production moves, and an \$8.1 million, or \$0.12 diluted earnings per share, pre-tax loss resulting from the freight service provider fraud.
-See page 23 of our Annual Report on Form 10-K for fiscal 2014 for a reconciliation of adjusted operating profit, adjusted operating profit margin, and adjusted diluted earnings per share for fiscal 2014 and 2013.
+Adjusted operating profit and adjusted diluted earnings per share for fiscal 2015 exclude a net special charge of \$12.4 million, or \$0.19 diluted EPS, as well as acquisition-related professional fees of \$3.2 million, or \$0.08 diluted EPS, and a net loss of \$2.6 million, or \$0.03 diluted EPS, associated with financial instruments to hedge the foreign currency exposure related to the acquisition of Canadian-based Distech Controls, Inc. Adjusted operating profit and adjusted diluted earnings per share for fiscal 2014 exclude the benefit of a \$0.2 million favorable adjustment to the special charge recorded in the prior year and exclude the impact of \$5.8 million, or \$0.08 diluted earnings per share, of pretax fraud-related recoveries that partially offset the \$8.1 million pre-tax loss incurred in fiscal 2013 as a result of fraud perpetrated at a freight payment and audit service firm formerly retained by the Company.
+See page 23 of our Annual Report on Form 10-K for fiscal 2015 for a reconciliation of adjusted operating profit and adjusted diluted earnings per share for fiscal 2015 and 2014.